Seaholm District Apartments: Downtown Austin’s Most Price-Diverse Neighborhood

 Overall Thoughts

 If I had to pick one building in this district to tour first, it’s this one.
 The Bowie doesn’t look like every other glass tower downtown.
-It’s got a rock-and-roll edge to it (named after the man himself) and the rooftop backs that up.
+There’s a different energy here.
+Part of it’s the design, part of it’s the rooftop, part of it’s the crowd it attracts.
 Gas stoves, the paddleboard program, the mid-level dog park.
 You won’t find those at any other downtown building.

 At $1,891+ for a 1BR, it’s not cheap.
-But here’s what I tell clients: it’s priced fairly for what you get.
-The Monarch next door charges similar rent with half the amenities.
-Gables Park Tower is beautiful but comes with the freight train.
+But here’s what I tell clients: you’re getting a better building for the money than Monarch or Park Tower.
+The Monarch charges similar rent with half the amenities.
+Park Tower is beautiful but comes with the freight train.
 The Bowie avoids that entirely.

 If you’re budgeting $2,000-2,500/month for a 1BR, tour this building first.
 The small floor plans are the main thing to watch.
 If you need 750+ square feet in a 1BR, ask about specific units rather than assuming.